daviebadger/books/yaml/yaml.rst

 Strings
 -------

-Strings may be written in two ways (styles or also concepts) that are common in YAML:
+Strings (text) may be written in two ways (styles or also concepts) that are common in YAML:

 * flow style
 * block style